 Checking your venue details

 The logistical preparation for Test Day starts long before you arrive at the venue.
-One of the first actions you need to take is to check the timetable that was emailed to you.
+One of the first actions you need to take is to check the timetable that was emailed to you by your venue.

 What should I bring?